Skip to content

 If you missed it, check out Meal Plan No. 1 first — that’s where I shared how I plan meals for our family each week and what helps keep dinner stress-free.

 In my first post, I talked about the importance of taking inventory of your fridge, freezer, and pantry before meal planning.
-This week’s printable includes those exact inventory sheets so you can organize your space, simplify your process, and start your next meal plan with what you already have on hand.
+I created a FREE printable that includes those exact inventory sheets so you can organize your space, simplify your process, and start your next meal plan with what you already have on hand.

 How I Plan My Meals